DiLER-Digitell/data_managment_bids_2026/lecture/content/gin.md

 ```

-Building on this idea, DataLad is best suited for keeping track of data, facilitating sharing, and introducing reproducibility to workflows.
-For instance, it ensures that associated scripts, data transformations, and workflows are easy to track and re-run—particularly useful for preprocessing tasks (ever tried doing that for someone else’s dataset?).
+Building on the Idea of having a dedicated tool to integrate provenance into data managment workflows, it allows for keeping track of data, facilitats sharing by providing documentation and common commands.
+It ensures that associated scripts, data transformations, and workflows are easy to track and re-run—particularly useful for preprocessing tasks.

 The main `features`:
 - command-line tool build on Python